Weary travelers look down not out

 An eight leg’d wolf hangs by a thread

-And next to him s
+And next to him suspended there

 Are friends of yours dangling in mid-air